 - If you have it, a few tablespoons of liquid from another ferment – the bacteria and yeasts within will help get the party started!

 - (Optional) a handful of diced cherry tomatoes or (cool) roasted red peppers

 - 500ml mason or kilner jar, or fermenting crock.
 It is not recommended to use jars with metal lids, as the acids produced during fermentation may corrode metals.
 We do not know if they can also corrode plastics, but it may be best to avoid plastic containers for fermentation, particularly if they are not ‘food grade’.

-- Fermenting weight or small jar to keep the vegetables submerged under the water.
+- Fermenting weight/small jar and a cabbage leaf to keep the vegetables submerged under the water.
 This prevents them from going mouldy.